 As the number of new and used cars on our roads increase and more mechanics look to enter work across the country, it’s more important than ever to ensure that you have the necessary skills and qualifications to compete in the market.
-We’ve summarised some of the main requirements to become an MOT tester below, along with our top tips for making sure you get the most out of your skills and experience during the automotive job search!
+We’ve listed some of the main requirements to become a MOT tester below, along with our top tips for making sure you get the most out of your skills and experience during the automotive job search!

 - Be a skilled mechanic with at least 4 years’ full-time employment servicing and repairing the type of vehicles you’re going to test.

 - Have no unspent convictions for criminal offences connected with MOT testing of the motor trade, or involving acts of violence or intimidation.

 - Be ‘of good repute’ – the Drive and Vehicle Standards Agency (DVSA) will decide this to make sure you’re suitable to be a MOT tester.